BCharity-Shopping/nft/README.md

 Refer to link to set up environment: https://reactnative.dev/docs/environment-setup

 Bugs: Clicking a card in the search screen and clicking back will go to marketplace screen.
 Search isn't 100% accurate (I used gte for where) nothing else goes by similar words.
+Can not get login with wax to work since React native doesn't support pop outs, according to one developers in the telegram group.